Navigating Taxation in Dubai: A Simple Guide

 Dubai and Abu Dhabi in particular offer endless tourist attractions and fantastic things to do, including pristine beaches, water sports, indoor skiing, fine dining, and expansive shopping malls.

-Although this lifestyle comes at an increased cost of living, it’s offset by the region’s low taxation.
+Although it’s fair to say that this lifestyle comes at an increased cost of living, the cost is offset by the region’s low taxation.

 Taxation in the UAE: An Overview